langchain-ai/langsmith-sdk/python/README.md

 ## 2. Log Traces

-You can log traces natively in your LangChain application or using a LangChainPlus RunTree.
+You can log traces natively in your LangChain application or using a LangSmith RunTree.

 ### Logging Traces with LangChain

-LangChainPlus seamlessly integrates with the Python LangChain library to record traces from your LLM applications.
+LangSmith seamlessly integrates with the Python LangChain library to record traces from your LLM applications.

 1. **Copy the environment variables from the Settings Page and add them to your application.**